phone: (303) 724-3994

 Dr. Wynia’s career has included developing a research institute and training programs focusing on bioethics, professionalism and policy issues (the AMA Institute for Ethics) and founding the AMA’s Center for Patient Safety.
 His research has focused on novel uses of survey data to inform and improve the practical management of ethical issues in health care and public policy.
 He has led projects on a wide variety of topics related to ethics and professionalism, including understanding and measuring the ethical climate of health care organizations and systems; ethics and quality improvement; communication, team-based care and engaging patients as members of the team; defining physician professionalism; public health and disaster ethics; medicine and the Holocaust (with the US Holocaust Memorial Museum); and inequities in health and health care.
-He is on the Board on Health Sciences Policy of the National Academies of Sciences, Engineering and Medicine, and has served on committees, expert panels and as a reviewer for the Institute of Medicine, The Joint Commission, the Hastings Center, the American Board of Medical Specialties, federal agencies, and other organizations.
+He is on the Board on Health Sciences Policy of the National Academies of Sciences, Engineering and Medicine, and has served on committees, expert panels and as a reviewer for The Joint Commission, the Hastings Center, the American Board of Medical Specialties, federal agencies, and other organizations.

-Dr. Wynia is the author of more than 140 published articles, chapters and essays, co-editor of several books, and co-author of a book on fairness in health care benefit design.
+Dr. Wynia is the author of more than 160 published articles, chapters and essays, co-editor of several books, and co-author of a book on fairness in health care benefit design.
 His work has been published in JAMA, the New England Journal of Medicine, Annals of Internal Medicine, Health Affairs, and other leading medical and ethics journals, and he is a contributing editor for the American Journal of Bioethics.
-He has discussed his work as a guest on the BBC, ABC News, and National Public Radio, among others.
+He has discussed his work as a guest on the BBC, ABC News, CNN, MSNBC, National Public Radio and others.